The 2026 PS21 Gala

 - Your name as “Lead Supporter” on the Host Committee in the Gala invitation, website, and program, and acknowledgement during the evening

-- Local gift boxes from Quiet Botanist for you and your guests
+- This Wild Garden local gift boxes from Farmstead Hudson Valley for you and your guests

 - Two-month subscription to Hudson Wine Merchants wine club for you and your guests (first month will be available for pick up at the Gala)